Grace Did It

 It cost Elisha nothing for God to provide the needed money to pay the woman’s debt, but it cost Jesus His life to be able to forgive us our sins, our greatest debt ever and one we were unable to ever pay.

 You see, it was Grace that brought Jesus from heaven to earth.
 It was Grace that made Him to condescend into a body of flesh and be born through a virgin.
 It was Grace that had Him to live the perfect life for our example among men.
 It was Grace that allowed Him to be whipped, spat upon and mocked.
 It was Grace that led Him to Calvary’s hill.
-It was Grace that allowed Him to be nailed to the cross in shame.
-It was Grace that caused God to turn His back on His only Son as He hung on the cross.
-It was Grace that He gave up the ghost and died.
+It was Grace when He was nailed to the cross in shame.
+It was Grace when God turned His back on His only Son as He hung on the cross.
+It was Grace when He gave up the ghost and died.
 It was Grace that kept Him in the grave for three days, but Grace also raised Him up from the grave.
 It was God’s Grace.
 Grace did it!
 It’s already done!
 Your biggest debt has been paid in full.
 And guess what?
 Grace Did It!
 Romans 8:32 says in effect; If I have already given you the best I have, what else is there that I will not freely give you?
 Whatever you need today, Grace Did It!
 Wherever you are facing lack today, Grace did it.
 Is it financial?
 Grace did it.
 Is it physical?
 Grace did it.
 Is it a struggle with sin?
 Grace did it.
 Is it low self-esteem?
 Grace did it.
 It is uncertainty about tomorrow?
 Grace did it.
 Is it rebellious children?
 Grace did it.
 Is it a wayward spouse?
 Grace did it.
 Is it basic needs of life?
 Grace did it.
 Whatever it is, Grace did it!
 Just trust and obey.